testthedocs/documentation/content/tools/github.rst

 .. admonition:: Abstract

-   Handy tools if you wirk with GitHub.
+   Handy tools if you work with GitHub.

 PROBOT
 ======